zboszor/OpenCReports/README.md

 psql -f tests/postgresql/create.sql -U postgres postgres
 ```

-There are a lot of unit tests, so build them first, possibly with
+There are a lot of unit tests for the engine itself also written in C,
-as many jobs as the number of CPUs in your system.
+so build them first, possibly with as many jobs as the number of CPUs
+in your computer.

 ```
 make -j16 -C tests